OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/kilowatt_crackdown.md

 ## Overview

-- Add item to `campaigns` table as per notice from Lety on what residential buildings will particpate in Kilowatt Crackdown this year.
+- Add item to `campaigns` table as per notice from Lety on what residential buildings will participate in Kilowatt Crackdown this year.
 Pay attention to:
   - `date_start` and `date_end`.
-These denote when the Kilwatt Crackdown will take place.
+These denote when the Kilowatt Crackdown will take place.
 Ensure the meter data between these dates is valid
   - `compare_start` and `compare_end`.
 These define a time period that the Kilowatt Campaign is compared to in order to calculate changes in energy efficiency for residential halls.
 Again, ensure the meter data here is valid before proceeding
     - Ask Lety for the comparison dates, she will have an idea
     - If meter data is missing for either time period, inform Lety ASAP and try to find workarounds